 - Unique circumstances in your industry, something appeared nationally in the news, etc.

-- Weather Events – if you serve an industry impacted by weather (think Buffalo this year – Snow Plow demand would have probably increased significantly over the prior year which couldn’t be explained if you don’t remember what happened).
+- Weather Events – if you serve an industry impacted by weather (think Buffalo this year – snow plow demand would have probably increased significantly over the year, which couldn’t be explained if you don’t remember what happened)

-There are numerous resources out there to help you, and if you are a Cazbah client your Account Manager is trained to be an expert in how to help you put all the pieces of the puzzle together.
-There is a reason why having a dedicated Account Manager has significant value – simply hosting a website and not making strategic content updates, not managing a marketing plan is a recipe for failure.
+There are numerous resources out there to help you, and if you are a Cazbah client your IMC (Internet Marketing Coordinator) is an expert in how to help you put all the pieces of the puzzle together.
+Your dedicated IMC is there to help you produce and manage the best website for your business.
 Make sure you’re taking advantage of your resources, both the free ones and the ones you are paying for.
 Let’s make the New Year even better than your last one!